San Francisco Fire Department: Fireboats

+The SFFD has two fireboats that are docked at Pier 22 1/2.
+Fireboat 1, the Phoenix, was constructed in 1954 and is fitted with three deck monitors, a water tower, a crane and two under pier monitors.
+The boat is 89 ft and outfitted with two 500 hp engines giving a top speed of 15 knots.

+A new 85-foot fireboat (Fireboat 3) was christened the St. Francis in October 2016.

 SFO Stations

 All apparatus at SFO go by the 'Rescue' call sign, whether Engine, Truck, ARFF Crash, Medic Unit, or Command SUV.

 Disbanded fire companies

 Throughout the history of the San Francisco Fire Department there have been several fire companies which have been closed due to budget cuts and the restructuring of engine company numbers in 1972–1973.